 The Company recognises transfers between levels of the fair value hierarchy as of the end of reporting period during which the transfer has occurred.
-During the year ended 31 December 2021, there were no transfers between levels of the fair value hierarchy (2020: debt security having fair value of Baht 839.6 million was transferred from level 2 to level 3).
+During the year ended 31 December 2022 and 2021, there were no transfers between levels of the fair value hierarchy.

-22.9.1 Financial assets and liabilities carried at fair value.
+24.9.1 Financial assets and liabilities carried at fair value.